ihotray/rulengd/README.md

 The `then` key also expects and array of objects, representing ubus methods to invoke on received events matching that of the `if`.
 The objects should contain the keys `object` and `method`, with an optional object, `args`, containing key-value pairs to provide as argument.
+If you want to execute a shell command, the `cli` object must replace `object` in this array.

 In the following example recipe, listens for `wifi.sta` and `client` events,